-The University is also in compliance with Standard 14 on 'Assessment of Student Learning', as laid out by the Middles States Commission on Higher Education.
+The University follows the guidelines of Standard 14 on 'Assessment of Student Learning', as laid out by the Middles States Commission on Higher Education.
 Standard 14 includes the following passages:

 "The systematic assessment of student learning is essential to monitoring quality and providing the information that leads to improvement.
 Implemented effectively, the assessment of student learning will involve the shared commitments of students, administrators and academic professionals...
 Assessment is not an event but a process and should be an integral part of the life of the institution."